2023 Night Out in the Parks CALL FOR PROPOSALS

 - Professionalism & Self-Sufficiency of our potential partners as evidenced by a sustainable budget that is fair and accurate to the project scope

-We strongly recommend that first-time applicants and anyone looking for more detailed information on the program, proposal, and process please refer to the Night Out in the Parks Proposal Information Presentation video.
+First-time applicants and anyone looking for more detailed information on the program, proposal, and process may refer to the Night Out in the Parks Proposal Information Presentation www.nightoutintheparks.com

-We will make every effort to notify partners of their acceptance in February.
-If you have questions about the process during the completion of your application or once your application has been submitted, please direct them to email@example.com
+We will make every effort to notify partners of their acceptance in February 2023.
+If you have questions about the process during the completion of your application or once your application has been submitted, please email firstname.lastname@example.org.

 6. How is COVID 19 affecting Night Out in the Parks programming?

-While we are optimistic that we will be able to present a robust season of live performance in parks in 2022, we are prepared to modify our plan to reflect the most up to date safety protocols and restrictions as necessary.
+While we are optimistic that we will be able to continue to present robust live performances, we are prepared to modify our plan to reflect the most up to date safety protocols as necessary.
 Unfortunately, this may mean that in some cases we may need to reschedule or cancel programming altogether.
 It is in your best interest to devise your proposal and manage your production schedule and budget with this possibility in mind.

-In addition, we extend this Call For Proposals for live performance with an audience, with the following guidelines in place:
+In addition, we extend this Call For Proposals with the following guidelines in place:

 - Audience Management - Audience management and messaging is central to safe event production while COVID remains a threat.
-All NOITP events should encourage social distancing, face coverings, handwashing and courtesy among patrons and performers.
+All NOITP events should encourage safe gatherings and courtesy among patrons and performers.

-7. What are the 2022 Night Out in the Parks Themes
+7. Night Out in the Parks - Partner Support

 Rentals and Permits: Individuals, organizations, and businesses are eligible to apply for a permit at any of the 600+ Chicago parks. https://www.chicagoparkdistrict.com/permits-rentals